 - C#: Reference type fields default to

-if not initialized, but value type fields default to a type-specific value (e.g.,0
+nullif not initialized, but value type fields default to a type-specific value (e.g.,0forint) unless declared as nullable.
+Local variables must be initialized.- Example:

 Reference types and nullable value types default to

 public class Example { public string Name; // Defaults to null public int Number; // Defaults to 0 public int?
-NullableNumber; // Defaults to null } Example ex = new Example(); Console.WriteLine(ex.Name); // Outputs: (null) Console.WriteLine(ex.Number); // Outputs: 0 Console.WriteLine(ex.NullableNumber); // Outputs: (null)
+NullableNumber; // Defaults to null } Example ex = new Example(); Console.WriteLine(ex.Name); // Outputs: (null) Console.WriteLine(ex.Number); // Outputs: 0 Console.WriteLine(ex.NullableNumber); // Outputs: (null)null, while non-nullable value types have default values.

 - Example: